 So with the blocks of wood, simple white hardware brackets and a drill with some proper length screws, (longer for the wall and shorter for the bottom of the window boxes) I drilled then screwed each window box up….

-The brackets hold the window boxes up nicely… and the brackets themselves are pretty unnoticeable.
+The brackets hold the window boxes firmly in place.

 Now I have herbs and lettuces getting plenty of sunlight and hopefully growing healthy.